 Student course eligibility criteria are determined by UW-Green Bay in collaboration with participating high schools.
 Examples of such eligibility criteria include passing a proficiency exam within the content area, having earned a particular grade point average, successfully completing prerequisite courses, demonstrating exceptional talent in the content area, or submitting validation from a high school faculty member that the student is qualified to take college course work in a content area.

 Students who have completed UW courses taught in their high school will be considered for admission to UW institutions on the basis of the same criteria as other high school students.

 Students are limited to taking a maximum of 12 credits per semester.

 The student application and registration process is facilitated by the CCIHS coordinator in conjunction with the high school.
-Applications are collected in batches from each high school in the spring of each year for classes starting the following fall and in fall for classes starting the following spring.
+Applications are completed online in the spring of each year for classes starting the following fall and in fall for classes starting the following spring.
 An application does not obligate a student to take a course; it does allow a network account to be set up in preparation for registration.

-The CCIHS coordinator then makes a visit at the start of each course to register students.
-The CCIHS coordinator will share important information about being a UW-Green Bay student and will also distribute folders with information to keep as a reference.
+CCIHS staff then makes a visit at the start of each course to register students.
+CCIHS staff will share important information about being a UW-Green Bay student and will also distribute folders with information to keep as a reference.
 Students will sign registration forms at this visit and then be officially enrolled as UW-Green Bay students.
 Signing a registration form also means that students must follow UW-Green Bay policies.